Facing decline, Japan's pachinko industry tries offering a clean, well-lighted place

 Part of the problem has been a 15-year economic slump just ending.
 Spending on all kinds of leisure has dropped by almost a third over the past 20 years, but the number of players per machine has roughly halved since 2000 to stand at just over two in 2012, Morgan Stanley estimates.

-Japan’s moves to legalize casino resorts could force pachinko out of the gray zone where it has thrived for decades.
+Japan’s moves to legalise casino resorts could force pachinko out of the grey zone where it has thrived for decades.
 It faces no gaming taxes, since it is not treated as gambling, which is illegal, but is viewed instead as an amusement.

 Pachinko began as a children’s toy in the 1920s, which gained popularity among adults after World War Two.